ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 .. note::

    On the Vagrant virtual machine, the ArduPilot root directory is mounted on /vagrant.
-The "vagrant" user has no permission to create the "buildlogs" directory in "/", so instead the buildlogs directory appears at /tmp/buildlogs
+The "vagrant" user has no permission to create the "buildlogs" directory in "/", so instead, the buildlogs directory appears at /tmp/buildlogs

 .. warning::